 Table of Contents

-GENERAL INFORMATION

-- 04 About the MECE & MS/PhD in the ECE General Announcements
+4 General Info About the MECE & MS/PhD in the

-- 05 Honor Code (Code of Student Conduct, Administration, Mail)
+5 ECE General Announcements Honor Code Code of Student Conduct

+Administration Mail

-- 06 ESTHER (Student Health Services, Technology Support)
+6 ESTHER Student Health Services

-- 07 International Student Information (Graduate Studies Library, Employment, Organizations for Graduate Students)
+7 Technology Support International Student Information Graduate Studies Library

+0 0 Employment Organizations for Graduate Students

-- 08 Grades and Academic Status
+8 9 Grades and Academic Status Help Available

-- 09 Help Available

-- 11 Important Links
+11 Important Links

-- 12 ECE Areas of Study
+12 ECE Areas of Study

-MECE INFORMATION

-- 15 MECE Specific Information (MECE Academics)
+14 MECE Information MECE Specific Information

+MECE Academics

-- 16 Academic Advisors (ELEC 698 Seminars)
+Academic Advisors ELEC 698 Seminars

-- 17 Guidelines for Independent Study (MECE Degree Requirements)
+16 Guidelines for Independent Study

+MECE Degree Requirements

-- 18 MECE Timeline
+MECE Timeline

-MS/PHD INFORMATION
+1Ω MS/PhD Information

-- 19 PhD Specific Information
+19 PhD Specific Information ELEC 599

-- 20 ELEC 599

-- 22 ELEC 699 Seminar
+ELEC 699 Seminar

-- 22 ELEC 591 (Stipend/Summer Support)
+ELEC 591

-- 23 Vacation/Time off (Departmental Responsibilities)
+22 Stipend/Summer Support Vacation/Time off

+Departmental Responsibilities

-- 24 PhD Academics (Non-Rice Previous Master's Degree)
+23 PhD Academics Non-Rice Previous Master's Degree

-- 25 Doctor of Philosophy Program (Academic and Research Advisors)
+24

-- 26 Annual Review (MS/PhD Timeline)
+25 Annual Review

-- 28 Candidacy and Defense
+27 MS/PhD Timeline Candidacy and Defense

-- 31 Grievances and Problem Resolution Changes in Group, Program, or Department

-DIRECTORY
+30

+20 Directory

-33 Department Staff and Faculty Directory
+32 Department Staff and Faculty Directory

 Welcome Letter from the Chair

 As we look at the complex challenges facing the world, engineering is key to improving our quality of life, security and sustainability.
 Since the founding of the Rice Institute in 1912, engineering has been a central part of the school's focus.
 Guided by Edgar Odell Lovett's idea of "No Upper Limit," the George R. Brown School of Engineering at Rice University has earned a place among the top schools in the country by partnering with the sciences, humanities, social sciences, architecture and business to ensure that our solutions are developed within the context of an increasingly complex world.

-The Rice Electrical and Computer Engineering (ECE) department, is globally known for extensive reach across disciplines, including designing next- generation wireless networks; nanophotonics; terahertz laser spectroscopy; digital systems processing; neuroengineering; machine learning and data science; healthcare devices and analytics; and a plethora of other interests.
+The Rice Electrical and Computer Engineering (ECE) department, is globally known for extensive reach across disciplines, including designing next-generation wireless networks; nanophotonics; terahertz laser spectroscopy; digital systems processing; neuroengineering; machine learning and data science; healthcare devices and analytics; and a plethora of other interests.
 Regardless of your areas of interest and goals, you will find others that share your passion.

 Our location in Houston, the fourth-largest city in the United States - and one of the most diverse, means that you'll have plenty of opportunity for interaction with industry in a hospitable city that has no shortage of things to do.
 The School of Engineering and the ECE at Rice University have a tradition of giving students a sound foundation in the fundamentals of engineering, as well as experiential learning and "soft skills."
 Developing leadership and entrepreneurship skills improves our students' teamwork and communication skills, and gives them real engineering experience.

 At Rice ECE, we challenge you to redefine your own limits.
 We invite you to stay in touch with the ECE by finding us on social media and checking our website frequently to stay in-the-know with the exciting and groundbreaking achievements that happen daily in our community.

 And once again, welcome to Rice!